Groundup Features: CareerContact

 So to my 17-year-old self, I think I would say: take other people’s comments with a grain of salt.
 You know you best, and you do you.
 Back then, I cared quite a bit about what people thought of me, and said no to some opportunities that I should have totally said yes to and gone for it.

-8. Lastly, how do you hope CareerContact builds a city of good?
+Lastly, how do you hope CareerContact helps Singapore become the City of Good?

 I hope that CareerContact can encourage students to not be afraid of what is to come next.
 To be confident of choosing things that are not traditional and crafting their own path for themselves.